Kady Sandel Review: What Is Her Floating Agency Model?

 - Create a passive income business.

-- Capital on Tap found that freelancers get higher hourly rates in 29 of 30 job roles compared to agency employees.
+- Agencies with regular projects may find it cheaper to hire permanent employees instead of outsourcing.
+Capital on Tap found that freelancers get higher hourly rates in 29 of 30 job roles compared to agency employees.
 Gusto confirms that contractors often charge more per hour than employees because they need to cover the cost of their own benefits (like health insurance and self-employment taxes).
-Agencies with regular projects may find it cheaper to hire permanent employees instead.

 - Starter Story reports that contractor-based creative agencies average 50% profit margins.
 Kady’s claim of 60% to 70% profit margins is higher than industry standards.
 Aiming too high makes your agency less competitive.